ganzalone/Gabys-Page/_notes/Torts/Literature Notes/Consent.md

 - Consent not a defense if it exceeds the scope of the consent
 - **Privilege of emergency
+- consent from minors is ineffective
+- consent to crimes: split, some states you can consent to illegal activity, other states it is ineffective

 - **Consent by mistake or deception:**
 	- consent not effective if induced by a substantial mistake and the defendant knew of the mistake or induced it by misrepresentation.
-	- consent is not effective if defendant's deception results in an invasion of the kind of interest the tort is intended to protect
+	- consent is not effective if defendant's deception results in an invasion of the kind of interest the tort is intended to protect- what interest does the tort protect? and did the defendant invade that interest?

 ## References